 Baby Lapsit Time for babies and parents/caregivers: Tuesdays, at 2:00 pm.
 Led by Children’s Librarian Amy Carter, this baby time is an opportunity to teach each other rhymes and songs and games that your babies will enjoy and learn from.
 Amy can help you find books that your baby will enjoy and teach you some easy first signs to use as your baby grows.

-Yoga class for kids ages 2 to 5 (wintertime only): Green Turtle Yoga’s Tara Schroeder will teach little kids’ yoga on Fridays at 10:30 through the month of March.
-Yoga won’t meet during school vacations (Dec.
-28 & Feb.
-22).
+Yoga class for kids ages 2 to 5 (December-March only): Green Turtle Yoga’s Tara Schroeder will teach little kids’ yoga on Fridays at 10:30 through the month of March.
+Yoga won’t meet during school vacations.
 Thanks to sponsors Friends of Cook Memorial Library, there is no fee for this program.

 Join one of our Reading Clubs:

-Bookworms: reading club for ages 7-10 will next meet on Monday, March 11, 5:00-7:00 pm.
-Stop in ahead of time to borrow a copy of The One and Only Ivan by Katherine Applegate to read ahead of time.
-Come on the 11th to talk about the book, play games, and eat pizza.
+Bookworms: reading club for ages 7-10 will next meet on Monday, May 13, 5:00-7:00 pm.
+Stop in ahead of time to borrow a copy of Strongheart: Wonder Dog of the Silver Screen by Candace Fleming & Eric Rohmann.
+Join Amy on the 13th to talk about this book and others, play games, and eat pizza.
+Sign up ahead of time so we have enough pizza.
 Email Amy Carter at firstname.lastname@example.org or stop in the library to sign up.

-Bibliomaniacs: reading club for ages 11 and up will next meet on Monday, March 4 from 5:00 to 7:00 pm.
-Stop in now to pick up a copy of Well, That Was Awkward by Rachel Vail to read ahead of time, and come on the 4th to talk about the book, play games, and eat pizza.
+Bibliomaniacs: reading club for ages 11 and up will next meet on Monday, May 20 from 5:00 to 7:00 pm.
+Pick up a copy of Strongheart: Wonder Dog of the Silver Screen by Candace Fleming & Eric Rohmann and/or Cracker!
+The Best Dog in Vietnam by Cynthia Kadohata.
+Join Amy on the 20th to talk about both books plus others, play games, and eat pizza.
+Sign up ahead of time so we have enough pizza.
 Email Amy Carter at email@example.com or stop in the library to sign up.

 Summer Reading Program: Our 2018 Summer Reading Program has wrapped up.
 We enjoyed the theme “Libraries Rock!”
 Read about the 2018 program here.
 2019’s theme will be “a universe of stories.”